The complete history of Anfield Stadium

 What are some lesser-known historical facts or anecdotes about Anfield Stadium?

 One lesser-known fact is that Anfield Stadium was initially intended for rugby matches before becoming the home of Liverpool FC.
-Additionally, the Spion Kop stand was named in honour of a hill in South Africa where a famous battle took place during the Boer War, reflecting the prevailing sentiment of the time.
+Additionally, Anfield's flagpole was once the topmast of the SS Great Eastern.